-The only known two wild jaguars in the United States live in Southern Arizona.
+The only known three wild jaguars in the United States live in Southern Arizona.
 The first one to cross the U.S.-Mexico border, named El Jefe (Spanish for The Boss) was filmed in an exclusive video captured by Conservation CATalyst as part of a partnership with the Center; we released the footage of this large male jaguar in early 2016, but images of El Jefe had previously been caught on remote-sensor cameras wandering the Santa Rita Mountains just outside Tucson.
-The other jaguar currently in Arizona — a smaller, younger male — had his image caught on trail a camera in the Huachuca Mountains in December 2016.
+Another jaguar currently in Arizona — a smaller, younger male — had his image caught on trail a camera in the Huachuca Mountains in December 2016.
+And the third jaguar was photographed on a Bureau of Land Management trail camera in the Dos Cabezas Mountains, about 60 miles north of the U.S.-Mexico border.

 These two jaguars' presence is to be celebrated and honored — unfortunately, the U.S. jaguar population will never reestablish if migration from the small population in northern Mexico is blocked.
 Unfortunately, in January 2017 — just days after his inauguration — President Trump announced that his administration would begin pursuing a wall along the U.S.-Mexico border, a project that would also perpetuate human suffering, harm border communities and halt the cross-border movement of other imperiled wildlife, like ocelots and wolves.The Center been working for decades to save America’s jaguars.
 Revered as deities amongst the Mayan and Aztec peoples, jaguars inspire through their grace and power.
 These agile hunters once roamed from South America through the southern and central United States, but lost habitat and were killed off in the eastern part of the country in the 1700s.
 They were reduced through Spanish bounties and fur hunting in the southwestern United States, and the last animals were systematically hunted down by the federal government in the 20th century — only to reappear sporadically in solitary northward migrations from Mexico.